731 Naval Air Squadron

-731 Naval Air Squadron (731 NAS) was a Naval Air Squadron of the Royal Navy's Fleet Air Arm.
+731 Naval Air Squadron (731 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
 It was active between 1943 and 1945 and its sole role throughout its formation was a Deck Landing Control Officer training squadron.
-It was based out of RNAS East Haven (HMS Peewit) in Scotland, as part of the Deck Landing Training School based there.
+Through this role the squadron pilots were nicknamed 'Clockwork Mice'.
+It was based out of the purpose built airbase, commissioned as HMS Peewit, known as Royal Naval Air Station East Haven, in Scotland, as part of the Deck Landing Training School there.

-History of 731 NAS
+History

-Deck Landing Control Officer training (1943 - 1945)
+Deck Landing Control Officer training (1943–1945)

-On 5 December 1943, 731 Naval Air Squadron was formed at RNAS East Haven (HMS Peewit), located approximately 1.5 mi east of Carnoustie and 5 mi south west of Arbroath, in Angus, Scotland, for the training of Deck Landing Control Officers (DLCOs).

-The squadron joined with two other Naval Air Squadrons, 767 NAS, a DLT squadron and 769 NAS, a Torpedo, bomber and reconnaissance (TBR) DLT squadron.
-Together they formed the Deck Landing Training School at RNAS East Haven.
+On 5 December 1943, 731 Naval Air Squadron was formed at RNAS East Haven (HMS Peewit), located approximately 1.5 mi east of Carnoustie and 5 mi south west of Arbroath, in Angus, Scotland, as a Deck Landing Control Officer training squadron for the training of Deck Landing Control Officers (DLCOs).
+The initial commanding officer was Lieutenant Commander(A) K. Stilliard, RNVR and squadron strength was thirteen pilots.
+It was equipped with a mix of the biplane torpedo bomber Fairey Swordfish, marks I & II, and Hawker Sea Hurricane Mk IIb, a navalised version of the Hawker Hurricane fighter aircraft.
+The squadron teamed up with two other Naval Air Squadrons, 767 Naval Air Squadron, a Deck Landing Training squadron and 769 Naval Air Squadron, a Torpedo, bomber and reconnaissance (TBR) Deck Landing Training squadron.
+Together they formed the Deck Landing Training School at RNAS East Haven (HMS Peewit).